-While attending college full time, working, and raising those three kiddies sans spouse I hit a huge block.
-The first episode was a loss of sensation down left side of my body from my neck to my toes.
+While attending college full-time, working, and raising those three kiddies sans spouse I hit a huge block.
+The first episode was a loss of sensation down the left side of my body from my neck to my toes.
 My initial thought was I had pinched a nerve while toting around one of the large and ponderous video cameras we used in my TV Production class.
-However things got worse and I was soon dragging my foot like a recalcitrant toddler who refused to go to bed.
+However, things got worse and I was soon dragging my foot like a recalcitrant toddler who refused to go to bed.

 “There are mild to severe side effects associated with prednisone use.
 The side effects occur more frequently with high-dose or long-term use of prednisone.” (http://arthritis.about.com/od/prednisone/a/prednisonefacts.htm)